 Each partition on a disk has a number from 0 through 15.
 By convention, some of these partition numbers have a particular function and a name.
-Table 1-1 shows these numbers, names, and functions .
+These numbers, names, and functions are listed in Table 1-1.

 Table 1-1 Standard Partition Numbers, Names, and Functions